mesosphere/dcos-docs-site/pages/services/nifi/0.2.0-1.5.0/troubleshooting/diagnostictools/index.md

 If the task is based on a Docker image, this list will only show the contents of `/mnt/sandbox`, and not the rest of the filesystem.
 If you need to view filesystem contents outside of this directory, you will need to use `dcos task exec` or `nsenter` as described below under Running commands within containers.

-In the above task list there are multiple services installed, resulting in a pretty large list.
+In the above task list(figure 1) there are multiple services installed, resulting in a pretty large list.
 The list can be filtered using the text box at the upper right, but there may be duplicate names across services.
 For example there are two instances of nifi and they’re each running a node-0.
 As the cluster grows, this confusion gets proportionally worse.
 We want to limit the task list to only the tasks that are relevant to the service being diagnosed.
 To do this, click “Frameworks” on the upper left to see a list of all the installed frameworks (mapping to our services):

 [<img src="../service/3_Active_Frameworks.png" alt="active frameworks" width="1000"/>](../service/3_Active_Frameworks.png)